 Gateway Series: Towards adult-oriented anime and animation in general.
 Remember, the movie hit western theaters around the time that The Little Mermaid (the film that kicked off the Disney Renaissance) was first playing, so its arrival outside of Japan came at the perfect time.

-The story is in a backdrop of the 2020 Neo-Tokyo Olympics, and Akira was apparently below the unfinished Olympic stadium.
-On September 9, 2013, Tokyo was selected as the host of the 2020 Summer Olympics.
+In addition, the story is in a backdrop of the 2020 Neo-Tokyo Olympics, and Akira was apparently buried below the unfinished Olympic stadium.
+On September 9, 2013, Tokyo was selected as the host of the 2020 Summer Olympics, which would almost happen... until the coronavirus delayed it by a year.

 Mainstream Obscurity: The film is very iconic, but there are plenty of people who are familiar with the major scenes and the memes they've spawned (see below) but have never actually watched the movie themselves and have no idea what the plot is about.